 Should the thesis be found worthy of public defence, the following points pertain:

-The doctoral candidate must order minimum 20 copies of the thesis from AiT.
+Go directly to Skipnes' webpage.
+Here you can place an online order, upload your thesis and find detailed advice regarding the printing process.You must order minimum 20 copies of the thesis from Skipnes.
 These copies will be sent to your department and will be made available during the public defence.
-Additionally, AiT will print 8 copies for the university library and the national library.
+Additionally, Skipnes will print 8 copies for the university library and the national library.
 On the library the thesis will be made accessible to the general public.
 The thesis must be publicly accessible no later than two weeks ahead of the public defence for the PhD degree, and no later than four weeks ahead of the public defence for the Dr.Philos. degree.
 For more information, please see "Production and printing" under Thesis